opnfv/apex/docs/release/installation/baremetal.rst

 After introspection the undercloud will execute a Heat Stack Deployment to continue node provisioning and configuration.
 The nodes will reboot and PXE from the undercloud PXE server again to provision each node using Glance disk images provided by the undercloud.
 These disk images include all the necessary packages and configuration for an OPNFV deployment to execute.
 Once the disk images have been written to node's disks the nodes will boot locally and execute cloud-init which will execute the final node configuration.
-This configuration is largely completed by executing a puppet apply on each node.
+At this point in the deployment, the Heat Stack will complete, and Mistral will takeover the configuration of the nodes.
+Mistral handles calling Ansible which will connect to each node, and begin configuration.
+This configuration includes launching the desired OPNFV services as containers, and generating their configuration files.
+These configuration is largely completed by executing a puppet apply on each container to generate the config files, which are then stored on the overcloud host and mounted into the service container at runtime.

 Installation Guide - Bare Metal Deployment
 ==========================================